+Year Ended

-2012 2011 2010
+June 30, 2013 June 30, 2012 July 3, 2011

-Net income \$ 15,872 \$ 2,713 \$ 227
+Net income \$ 9,673 \$ 15,872 \$ 2,713

-Weighted-average shares used in per share calculation - basic 93,451 91,423 89,281
+Weighted-average shares used in per share calculation - basic 93,954 93,451 91,423

 Incremental shares using the treasury stock method:

-Stock options 372 427 171
+Stock options 385 372 427

-Unvested restricted awards 554 818 25
+Unvested restricted awards 600 554 818

-Employee Stock Purchase Plan 113 127
+Employee Stock Purchase Plan 105 113 127

-Weighted -average share used in per share calculation - diluted 94,490 92,795 89,477
+Weighted -average share used in per share calculation - diluted 95,044 94,490 92,795

-Net income per share - basic 0.17 0.03 \$
+Net income per share - basic \$ 0.10 \$ 0.17 \$ 0.03

-Net income per share - diluted 0.17 0.03 \$
+Net income per share - diluted \$ 0.10 \$ 0.17 \$ 0.03

-Potentially dilutive common shares from employee incentive plans are determined by applying the treasury stock method to the assumed exercise of outstanding stock options, the assumed vesting of outstanding restricted stock units, and the assumed issuance of common stock under the stock purchase plan.
+Potentially dilutive common shares from employee incentive plans are determined by applying the treasury stock method to the assumed exercise of outstanding stock options, the assumed vesting of outstanding restricted stock units, and the assumed issuance of common stock under the ESPP.
 Weighted stock options outstanding with an exercise price higher than the Company's average stock price for the periods presented are excluded from the calculation of diluted net income per share since the effect of including them would have been anti-dilutive due to the net income position of the Company during the periods presented.
-For fiscal 2012, 2011, and 2010, the Company excluded 8.3 million, 8.0 million, and 12.2 million outstanding weighted average stock options, respectively, from the calculation of diluted earnings per common share because they would have been anti-dilutive.
+For fiscal 2013, 2012, and 2011, the Company excluded 6.7 million, 8.3 million, and 8.0 million outstanding weighted average stock options, respectively, from the calculation of diluted earnings per common share because they would have been anti-dilutive.

-9. Foreign Exchange Forward Contracts
+10. Foreign Exchange Forward Contracts

 The Company uses derivative financial instruments to manage exposures to foreign currency.
 The Company's objective for holding derivatives is to use the most effective methods to minimize the impact of these exposures.
 The Company does not enter into derivatives for speculative or trading purposes.
 The Company records all derivatives on the balance sheet as Other Assets, Net at fair value.
 Changes in the fair value of derivatives are recognized in earnings as Other Income (Expense).
-The Company enters into foreign exchange forward contracts to mitigate the effect of gains and losses generated by the foreign currency forecasted transactions related to certain operating expenses and re-measurement of certain assets and liabilities denominated in Japanese Yen, the Euro, the Swedish Krona, the Indian Rupee and the British Pound.
+The Company enters into foreign exchange forward contracts to mitigate the effect of gains and losses generated by the foreign currency forecasted transactions related to certain operating expenses and re-measurement of certain assets and liabilities denominated in foreign currencies.
 These derivatives do not qualify as hedges.
-At June 30, 2012, these forward foreign currency contracts had a notional principal amount of \$16.9 million and unrealized gains on foreign exchange contracts of \$0.2 million.
+At June 30, 2013, these forward foreign currency contracts had a notional principal amount of \$7.7 million and an immaterial unrealized gain.
 These contracts have maturities of less than 60 days.
 Changes in the fair value of these foreign exchange forward contracts are offset largely by re-measurement of the underlying assets and liabilities.

-Foreign currency transaction gains and losses from operations were a gain of \$2.5 million in fiscal 2012, a loss of \$0.6 million in fiscal 2011 and a loss of \$0.4 million in fiscal 2010.
-Included is the 2012 gain is the \$1.9 million adjustment resulting from Japan subsidiary liquidation.
+Foreign currency transaction gains and losses from operations were a loss of \$0.9 million in fiscal 2013, a gain of \$2.5 million in fiscal 2012 and a loss of \$0.6 million in fiscal 2011.
+Included in the 2012 gain is a \$1.9 million adjustment resulting from Japan subsidiary liquidation.

-10. Restructuring Charges
+11. Restructuring Charges

-As of June 30, 2012, restructuring liabilities were \$0.5 million and consisted of obligations under excess facility operating leases, net of projected future sublease receipts and termination benefits.
-During fiscal 2012, 2011 and 2010, the Company recorded a restructuring charge of \$1.6 million, restructuring charge of \$3.8 million, and restructuring charge of \$4.2 million, respectively.
-A portion of this restructuring activity is related to the liquidation of the Company's Japan subsidiary with a cost of \$0.5 million at June 30, 2012.
-The Company substantially liquidated the subsidiary in Japan in the fourth quarter or fiscal 2012, as part of the Company's broad restructuring effort.
-The Company will dispose the remaining immaterial assets and liabilities and complete the liquidation process by the end of fiscal 2013.
+As of June 30, 2013, restructuring liabilities were \$1.5 million and consisted of obligations for termination benefits.
+During fiscal 2013, 2012 and 2011, the Company recorded a restructuring charge, net of \$6.8 million, \$1.6 million, and \$3.8 million, respectively.
+A portion of the 2012 restructuring activity is related to the liquidation of the Company's Japan subsidiary with a charge of \$0.5 million during fiscal 2012.
+The Company substantially liquidated the subsidiary in Japan in the fourth quarter of fiscal 2012, as part of the Company's broad restructuring effort.
+The Company disposed the remaining immaterial assets and liabilities and completed the liquidation process during fiscal 2013.